Ruling party candidate leads in Ecuador's presidential vote

-The hand-picked candidate of socialist President Rafael Correa was headed to victory in the opening round of Ecuador's presidential election Sunday, but he looked increasingly unlikely to avoid a runoff against his nearest rival.
+The hand-picked candidate of socialist President Rafael Correa headed to victory in the opening round of Ecuador's presidential election, although it was uncertain early Monday whether he would get enough votes to avoid a runoff against his nearest rival.

-With more than 75 percent of polling stations reporting, ruling party candidate Lenin Moreno had over 38 percent of the votes, compared to just under 30 percent for former banker Guillermo Lasso, the closest contender among seven opposition candidates.
+With more than 81.4 percent of polling stations reporting early Monday, ruling party candidate Lenin Moreno had almost 39 percent of the votes, compared to just under 29 percent for former banker Guillermo Lasso, the closest contender among seven opposition candidates.

-To avoid a runoff, Moreno needed to win a majority of the total vote, or get 40 percent while holding a 10-point lead over his nearest rival.
+To avoid a runoff, Moreno needed to win a majority of the total vote, or to have a 40 percent share while holding a 10-point lead over his nearest rival.

-Given the tight race, electoral authorities decided against announcing a quick count of results and instead appealed for patience as official results came in.
-But a count of statistically representative tally sheets nationwide by a respected private group said would Moreno finish on top with 38.8 percent to 28 percent for Lasso, with a 1 point margin of error.
+Even before the first vote results, Moreno was quick to declare himself the winner based on inconclusive exit polls and called on Lasso to recognize defeat.
+He later softened his stance while addressing supporters late in the night, but still said he was confident he would cross the required threshold as results came in from consulates overseas and western Manabi province — where the government spent heavily to rebuild from last year's 7.8 magnitude earthquake.

-Even before the first vote results, Moreno was quick to declare himself the winner after one exit poll published shortly after polls closed said he would win outright even though a second poll indicated he would have to be in a runoff.
+"I have faith we'll reach 40 percent," he said before breaking into song.

-"This revolution nobody can stop," a smiling Moreno told supporters in Quito.
-Standing next to Correa, who he thanked profusely, Moreno called on Lasso to recognize defeat.
+Given the tight race, electoral authorities decided against announcing a quick count of results and appealed for patience as official results came in.
+A count of statistically representative tally sheets nationwide by a respected private group predicted Moreno would finish on top with 38.8 percent to 28 percent for Lasso, with a 1 point margin of error.

 The opposition candidate showed no sign of throwing in the towel as hundreds of Lasso supporters gathered outside the National Electoral Council, saying they would remain there until a runoff was confirmed.